 3. Access to Refueling Area

-The refueling area will be opened approximately one hour after the commencement of the race
+The refueling area will be opened approximately 30 minutes after the commencement of the race

 and will remain open for the duration of the race EXCEPT during safety vehicle periods when the

 refueling area will be closed.
 Should a team wish to refuel during a safety vehicle period, they will